DumitruCiobanu/ResultSchool/README.md

-# A fictional resume created as part of the HTML&CSS Course at Result.School
+# Result.School's HTML&CSS Course resume

 ## You can see the result following this link:

 [HTML&CSS Course resume](https://dumitruciobanu.github.io/ResultSchool-CV/)